 Saab Automobile AB isn't around to make cars at the moment, but there is a large worldwide installed base and an extremely active enthusiast community.

-More important, the former Saab Parts AB now Orio AB, and, for US and Canadian owners, the former Saab Parts North America (SPNA) now Orio North America, are alive and well, and working to ensure easy availability of genuine Saab spare parts for the long term.
+More important, the former Saab Parts AB, formerly Orio AB, now Hedin Parts and Logistics AB also at saabparts.com, are alive and well, and working to ensure easy availability of genuine Saab spare parts for the long term.
 Parts AB, for short, was always a separate company, always profitable, and never went bankrupt.

 In most cases, all you need is money.
 For some parts, and some cars — and some budgets — you need to be a bit more resourceful.
 But it's not that hard.
 This page exists to help you find the Saab part you need.